pivotal/docs-platform-automation/docs/downloading-and-testing.md

 You'll need the following in order to setup Platform Automation for PCF.

-* Deployed [Concourse][concourse]
+* Deployed [Concourse][concourse].
 Platform Automation for PCF is based on Concourse CI.
     We recommend that you have some familiarity with Concourse before getting started.
     If you are new to Concourse, [Concourse CI Tutorials](https://docs.pivotal.io/p-concourse/guides.html) would be a good place to start.

 * Persisted datastore that can be accessed by Concourse resource (e.g. s3, gcs, minio)
 * Pivnet access to [Platform Automation for PCF][pivnet-platform-automation]